Farm and Garden

 FOOD CORPS

 Food Corps is a national AmeriCorps service program that seeks to create healthy school cultures around food within schools located in historically underserved communities.
 The Office of School Nutrition is a host site for Food Corps in Michigan with four service members currently.
 Service members serve at one primary k-8 school to work towards maximizing gains in nutrition and garden education.
-The current Food Corps schools are: Mackenzie, Dixon, Carstens, and Spain.
+The current Food Corps schools are Mackenzie, Dixon, Carstens, and Spain.
 Food Corps service members also lead weekly field trips to Drew Farm throughout the school year.

 PARTNERS